 “Google Dance” is a period when Google is rebuilding its ranking and fluctuates heavily for a short period; ranging from 3 to 5 days.

-In other words, it also refers to the high amount of uncertainty that a new asset like a website and webpage faces on Search Engine Result Pages (SERPs).
+In other words, it also refers to the high amount of uncertainty that a new asset like a website or webpage faces on Search Engine Result Pages (SERPs).
 By doing so, Google tries to determine what position to offer to the website in the index rankings.

-In the video uploaded by Google Search Central on 18th of December 2020, John Mueller was asked the question that “During the core update rollout, is it like the quality of the website is calculated from the overall site signals, and then this site quality score is propagated to every page gradually, page by page?
+In the video uploaded by Google Search Central on the 18th of December 2020, John Mueller was asked the question that “During the core update rollout, is it like the quality of the website is calculated from the overall site signals, and then this site quality score is propagated to every page gradually, page by page?
 Is it possible that some pages drop and some pages surge, and the overall traffic to the domain remains the same?”

 In answer to that question, John Muller says you can see parts or portions of your website go up or down after an algorithm update.
 The reason for that is that some of Google’s algorithms not only try to look at the “bigger picture of the website” but also “look at smaller parts of a website.”

 Going further, he says that it depends of course.
-It depends on the particular algorithm, and what scores the algorithm can generate at a granular level and what it has to assume or guess for the other pages it does not have enough information to generate at that granular level.
+It depends on the particular algorithm, what scores the algorithm can generate at a granular level and what it has to assume or guess for the other pages it does not have enough information to generate at that granular level.

 Explaining further, John says that “And it’s also that there are always a lot of different things that come out with regards to search, and some are a little bit more focused on the domain or on a bigger picture of the website.
 Some are focused more on smaller parts of a website.”

 Each time there is a Google update, it tests and verifies the quality and performance of a webpage and a website, and then assigns the ranking to that particular website accordingly.